 The agency responsible for inspection of imports, Canada Customs and Revenue Agency, also requires an indication of the country of origin on several classes of imported goods.
 Goods not properly marked will not be released from Canada Customs until suitably marked.
 In general, environmental claims that are ambiguous, misleading or irrelevant, or that cannot be substantiated, should not be used.

 The North American Free Trade Agreement (NAFTA) signed by Canada, the US and Mexico took effect in January 1994.
 This agreement marks the beginning of Canada’s wide array of free trade agreements (FTAs) with its trading partners such as South Korea, Israel, Chile, Costa Rica, the European Free Trade Association (EFTA consisting of Norway, Switzerland, Iceland and Liechtenstein), the EU and Ukraine.
 More recently, Canada is a member to the Trans-Pacific Partnership (TPP) Agreement, which was formally signed by its 12 signatories in February 2016 although the new US president Donald Trump signed an executive order formally withdrawing the country from the trade deal in January 2017.
+Despite the absence of the US from the agreement, the remaining 11 TPP nations officially agreed on key aspects of the trade pact on 11 Nov 2017 and aimed to sign the document in early 2018.
 In the meantime, Canada is proactively pursuing other possible FTAs, including the ones with India, Japan and Singapore.

 Canada signed on 11 November 2012 an agreement with Hong Kong for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income.
 Under the agreement, tax paid in Hong Kong will be allowed as a credit against tax payable in Canada, while double taxation will be avoided in that any Canada tax paid by Hong Kong companies will be allowed as a credit against the tax payable in Hong Kong in respect of the income.
 Meanwhile, the withholding tax on interests and royalties received from Canada will be reduced from 25% to 10%, while the withholding tax on Canada dividends will be reduced from the current rate of 25% to 15% (and will be further lowered to 5% upon fulfilling certain conditions).
 The agreement entered into force on 29 October 2013, and will be effective from the year of assessment 2014/2015.